cairo-book/cairo-book/src/ch06-03-concise-control-flow-with-if-let-and-while-let.md

 ```

 If you have a situation in which your program has logic that is too verbose to
-express using a `match`, remember that `if let` is in your Cairo toolbox as well.
+express using `match`, remember that `if let` is in your Cairo toolbox as well.

 ## `while let`